 In order to easily understand how to work with your user data, we need to establish a common terminology.

 In Figure 3, the terms are demonstrated on a Table perspective.
 A table row represents a single Record, occasionally referred to as Document.
-A table column represents an Attribute.
-A single cell in the table represents a Value of a particular Attribute in a specific Record.
+Accordingly, a table column represents an Attribute.
+Finally, a single cell in the table represents a Value of a particular Attribute in a specific Record.
 Looking at it from the perspective of rows, a Record is a set of Attribute Values, or a set of named Values, where the name of the Value is determined by an Attribute Name.

 It is important to understand the basic terminology because various items like Record, Attribute and or Value can be displayed differently in other perspectives as it can be seen in Figure 4.